HiroshiAdaniya/git_notes/html.md

 	* font-family: 'Roboto';	---> the font that was specified will be changed
 	* font-sizw: valuepx;		---> size of the font is changed

+<h2># Media query</h2>

+<p>"Media query" is a responsive feature in CSS that allows you to apply different styles based on specific conditions such as; the device the user is using, viewpoint (landscape or portrait), or preferences (dark mode).
+They are basically If statements that checks a condition and styles appropriately.

+It's a way of allowing your website to look good on all devices without the need to code a different website for each screen.</p>

+	* CSS code:

+	.class {		---> A class
+		color: red;	---> we have set the text color to red
+	}

+	@media (min-width: 768px) {	---> The if statement: if the screen is 768p or WIDER .class {	---> we have chosen to targer the class
+			color: blue;	---> we will change the text color to blue }
+	}
+<p>You can also add multiple conditions for different situations</p>

+	* CSS code:

+	.class {
+		color: red;
+	}

+	@media (min-width: 600px) and (max-width: 899px) {	---> Here are multiple conditions, where it checks if the width is between the min and max
+		.class {
+			color: purple;	---> it changes the color to purple }
+	}

+Common Breakpoints for devices:

+	* Mobile device:	---> < 768px
+	* Tablet:		---> 768px - 991px
+	* Desktop: 		---> 992px -1199px
+	* Large Desktop:	---> 1200px +

+<h2># Advanced CSS selection</h2>

+<p>Advanced CSS selectors allows you target multiple classes together, certain parts of your code that might be nested, or when a certain condition is met.</p>

+Multiple class selection:

+	* CSS code:

+	.class1, class2,	---> Targets 3 classes at once
+	.class3 {
+		color: red;	---> changes the text to red
+	}

+Nested elements:

+	* Example 1:

+	.class1 img {		---> this targets all images inside class1
+		height: 50px;	---> their height will be 50px
+	}

+	* Example 2

+	.class1 p,		---> targets all paragraphs in class1
+	.class2 .text {		---> and targets a class called "text" in class2
+		font-size: 10px;	---> changes their font to 10px
+		pointer-events: none;	---> disables any interaction with the mouse }

+	* Example 3

+	.class1:hover .text {	---> This will targer the class "text" only when you hover over elements with class1
+		color: green;	---> changes the text to green
+	}
 # end